Radware/CloudWAF-command-line-tool/README.md

 **cwafctl** works with yaml, it allows you to retrieve information in yaml format, that you can save to a file, modify and later on re-use to update the object.
 The yaml objects used by cwafctl are mapped directly to the JSON format supported by Cloud WAF for API calls.

-**cwafctl** requires python 3.8 to run and was tested using windows 10.
+**cwafctl** requires **python 3.8** to run and was tested using windows 10.

 # How to install
+You can use the python package installer "pip" to deploy cwafctl:

     pip install cwafctl

-In order to configure your user name and password, please use the following command initially:<br>
+In order to configure your user name and password, please use the following command initially:

-**cwafctl utils setUserNameAndPassword --username="username@domain.com" --password="password"** <br>
+    cwafctl utils setUserNameAndPassword --username="username@domain.com" --password="password"

 where username and password are Radware Cloud WAF API credentials.<br><br>
 For instructions on how to create an API user in Cloud WAF, please consult https://portals.radware.com/ProductDocumentation/Cloud_WAF_API_User_Guide/index.html#page/Cloud%20WAF%20API%20User%20Guide/Cloud%20WAF%20API%20Users%20Guide%20v6_AB.1.09.html